 Among consumers who feel a relationship with a brand, 64 percent say the basis of the relationship is shared values, a Corporate Executive Board study found.
-For example, Progressive’s website states that its vision is to reduce the human trauma and economic costs from automobile accidents.
+For example, Progressive’s website states that its vision is to reduce human trauma and the economic costs of automobile accidents.
 Its top values include integrity and the Golden Rule.
 These values get expressed through the company’s ads, emphasizing finding the best price for the customer, even if it’s from a competitor.
-Letting consumers know your values through both your words and actions will attract and retain customers who share your vision.
+Letting consumers know your values through your words and actions will attract and retain customers who share your vision.

 Deliver Superior Customer Service

 When asked what would lead them to spend more time with a company, 40 percent of consumers responding to a Bain & Company survey answered customer service; in today’s online environment with its instant expectations, delivering superior service means handling customer inquiries efficiently and quickly.
-An Accenture survey of top customer frustrations found that customers’ biggest service complaints involved having to contact a company multiple times for the same reason, being placed on hold for a long time, having to repeat the same information to multiple employees or over multiple channels, and dealing with employees or self-help sites that could not answer questions.
+However, an Accenture survey of top customer frustrations found that customers’ biggest service complaints involved having to contact a company multiple times for the same reason, being placed on hold for a long time, having to repeat the same information to various employees or over multiple channels, and dealing with employees or self-help sites that could not answer questions.
 An effective way to resolve several of these issues is to adopt a cloud-based customer contact center such as Aspect Zipwire, enabling you to provide 24/7 integrated omnichannel support without employing a large staff.

 Deliver a Great Product